 - Thurgood Marshall College Fund | J.P Morgan Chase Student Emergency Fund

 Students that received TMCF|JPMC funding are not eligible at this time to receive COVID 19 Student Emergency Relief Funds.
 Once all initial funding has been completed, Delaware State University will update additional funding opportunities.

 For additional information on CARES Act Relief Funding consult the CARES Act Relief Fund FAQ.

-- Be enrolled full-time as a freshman, sophomore, junior, senior undergraduate or graduate student at Delaware State University during the 2020 summer and/or fall academic semester.
-Please note: If you were a student and graduated in May you are not eligible.
+- Be enrolled full-time as a freshman, sophomore, junior, senior undergraduate or graduate student at Delaware State University during the current academic semester.
+Please note: If you were a student and graduated, you are not eligible.

 - Complete the Emergency Student Relief Fund online application.

 - After review and upon approval, students must write a thank you letter regarding how the funds will benefit them.

 - Students that receive the TMCF|JPMC funds are not eligible at this time to receive Student Emergency Relief funds.

 - Students that have graduated from DSU are not eligible at this time to receive Student Emergency Relief funds.